TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/Discharge Testers/XH-M239/readme.md

 ![Button Label Image](images/one_channel_discharge_tester_18650_buttonlabel.png)

-If you provide external power via the RCA connector on the left side, you may leave the *left* battery bay empty.
+If you provide external power via the barrel jack connector on the left side, you may leave the *left* battery bay empty.
 The device supports a wide range of input voltage (*5-12V*).

 For portable use, insert a *18650* cell into the *left* bay to make the device independent of external power supplies.